Logic MT24, Gödel's completeness theorem

 • $\mathcal L$ is a first-order language

-• $c \in \mathcal L$ is a constant symbol which does not occur in $\phi$, not in any sentence in $\Sigma$
+• $c \in \mathcal L$ is a constant symbol which does not occur in $\phi$, nor in any sentence of $\Sigma$

 • $\Sigma \vdash \phi[c / x _ i]$